egpivo/egpivo.github.io/about.md

 I’m a data scientist with a PhD degree in Statistics from NCTU in Taiwan.
 In the field of Statisitcs, my interests are broad.
 Mainly, however, I am interested in high-dimensional data analysis, and spatial data analysis.
 I am enthusiatic in applying and developing statistical and machine learning methodologies to massive data, in terms of technical skills:

-1. expertise in developing statistical methodologies to cope with the high-dimensional data problems by utilizing matrix factorization;
+1. expertise in developing statistical methodologies to cope with high-dimensional data problems by utilizing matrix factorization;
 2. expertise in dealing with masive data in the R programming language (e.g. data.table, tidyr, dplyr, Rcpp) and a thorough understanding of the core principles around R;
 3. experience in doing reproducible research by interactive applications (e.g. Rmarkdown, knitr, pandoc, shiny).